Time and Combat

 Thrown bashing attacks may be avoided just like standard bashing attacks, though different maneuvers are needed for this.
 The target of thrown bashing attacks may dodge or feint against them, or alternately may attempt to block, taking the hit and hoping to 'muscle' the damage away.
 Finally, the wielder of a thrown bashing attack may pull his or her punches, just like they could if inflicting bashing damage in melee.

 As you can imagine, a black thrown slashing attack misses its target completely.
 A red result means the thrown weapon hits its target, and its wielder may determine damage normally.
-Blue rolls indicate a hit, per the red to-hit ACT above, plus the added possibility of a Concuss.
-A yellow ACT on a thrown slashing attack indicates a hit, in addition to potentially inflicting a Kill result on its hapless target.
+Blue rolls indicate a hit, per a red to-hit ACTION, with the added possibility of a Concuss.
+A yellow ACTION on a thrown slashing attack indicates a hit, in addition to potentially inflicting a Kill result on its hapless target.

 Wrestling combat is a Brawn-based affair.
 It almost exclusively requires that one be adjacent to another when engaging in wrestling attacks, unless powers such as elongation are in play.
 A wrestling maneuver involves using one's Brawn directly against another, not necessarily with brute force so much as with leverage, grappling, and pinning maneuvers, literally overpowering another with technique and muscle.

-A black grabbing attack is a miss - the grabber failed to grab that which they wanted to grab.
-A red grabbing ACT means one may have grabbed the target, if their Brawn is greater than that of their opponent (or the m.v. of the item, if not held); if not, a red result indicates a struggle.
-A blue ACT indicates the grabbing attack took the item away, and a yellow result means this has occurred, and the item may be broken!
+A black grabbing attack is a miss; the grabber failed to grab that which they wanted to grab.
+A red grabbing ACTION means one may have grabbed the target, if their Brawn is greater than that of their opponent (or the MV of the item, if not held); if not, a red result indicates a struggle.
+A blue ACTION indicates the grabbing attack took the item away, and a yellow result means this has occurred, and the item may be broken!

 Grabbing attacks may be avoided with an evasion or a weave maneuver.